Pinhsuan-Chen/chrome-ext/auto-reply-redmine/README.md

 TO-DO
-scroll top position
 <!-- get issues id by url  -->
-set user to assign by previous assigner
+[V] set user to assign by previous assigner
+[ ] turn on and off button